 The definition of dropshipping

 With dropshipping, you are selling products in your online store that are shipped from a wholesale supplier.
 The customer still buys from you, but the online order goes to the manufacturer or wholesaler who will then take care of the shipping.
+So, you don’t need to send a parcel yourself.
 This ecommerce method has its advantages and disadvantages.